About Us

 The History of Goochland Pet Lovers

-• Florence Ogdon, Animal Activist.
-In 1986, the land at the corner of Fairgrounds Road and Hidden Rock was donated to Goochland County in Ms. Ogdon's memory to build the first Goochland Animal Shelter.
+• Florence Oginz, Animal Activist.
+In 1986, the land at the corner of Fairgrounds Road and Hidden Rock was donated to Goochland County in Ms. Oginz's memory to build the first Goochland Animal Shelter.

 • Corky Marks, first Animal Protection Officer in Goochland.
 Served for 30 years until his retirement in 2013.